MarkD833/RCBUS-68xxx/README.md

 # The Boards
 The boards below are my current suite of MC68xxx processors and peripherals.
 I have re-organised and re-named the boards in order to more easily identify them.

-There are currently 2 series of board.
-The series 1 boards I've give the names RC1xx to and the series 2 boards I've given the names RC2xx to.

-My early series 1 boards (RC101 to RC105) were a bit of a designing frenzy with not too much thought after I got carried away with Kicad and JLCPCB!

-There are no programable logic devices (PALs, GALs, CPLDs etc) in my series 1 designs.
-The only programmable devices are the 2 EEPROMs containing my own simple monitor program and optionally CP/M-68K v1.3 and EhBASIC.

-Some of my series 2 designs do use programmable logic - an Atmel ATF1502 or ATF1504 - on the processor card.
-These devices were chosen as they are easy to program with a simple readily available FTDI USB-to-Serial board and open source software.

 The board dimensions should be the size of an RCBus "medium" module as detailed in the RCBus specification v1.0 - roughly 4in x 2.1in excluding the edge connector.
 A lot of the boards are 4-layer boards with +5V and GND on the inner 2 layers, mainly in order to squeeze in all the chips into the small board space.

 There are more details of each board in their respective boards folder.

+There are currently 2 series of board.
+The series 1 boards I've give the names RC1xx to and the series 2 boards I've given the names RC2xx to.

 ## Series 1 Boards
 These boards are based around my intial experimentation with an MC68000 ecosystem.
-The processor boards use autovectored interrupts and the various I/O boards don't support any form of interrupt acknowledge sequence.
+The processor boards all use autovectored interrupts and the various I/O boards don't support any form of interrupt acknowledge sequence.
+These boards were a bit of a designing frenzy with not too much thought after I got carried away with Kicad and JLCPCB!

+There are no programable logic devices (PALs, GALs, CPLDs etc) in my series 1 designs.
+The only programmable devices are the 2 EEPROMs containing my own simple monitor program and optionally CP/M-68K v1.3 and EhBASIC.

+**NOTE:** The series 1 boards have been largly superseeded by the series 2 boards as my knowledge expanded.

 | ID | Type | Description |
 | :---- | :---- | :---- |